Georges Méliès: Rediscovery and final years

-In 1932, the Cinema Society arranged a place for Méliès, his granddaughter Madeleine and Jeanne d'Alcy at La Maison de Retraite du Cinéma, the film industry's retirement home in Orly.
+In 1932, the Cinema Society arranged a place for Méliès, his granddaughter Madeleine, and Jeanne d'Alcy at La Maison de Retraite du Cinéma, the film industry's retirement home in Orly.
 Méliès was greatly relieved to be admitted to the home and wrote to an American journalist: "My best satisfaction in all is to be sure not to be one day without bread and home!"
 In Orly, Méliès worked with several younger directors on scripts for films that never came to be made.
-These included a new version of Baron Munchausen with Hans Richter and a film that was to be titled Le Fantôme du métro (Phantom of the Metro) with Henri Langlois, Georges Franju, Marcel Carné and Jacques Prévert.
+These included a new version of Baron Munchausen with Hans Richter and a film that was to be titled Le Fantôme du métro (Phantom of the Metro) with Henri Langlois, Georges Franju, Marcel Carné, and Jacques Prévert.

 Langlois and Franju had met Méliès in 1935 with René Clair, and in 1936, they rented an abandoned building on the property of the Orly retirement home to store their collection of film prints.
-They then entrusted the key to the building to Méliès and he became the first conservator of what became the Cinémathèque Française.
-Although he never was able to make another film after 1912 or stage another theatrical performance after 1923, he continued to draw, write to and advise younger film and theatrical admirers until the end of his life.
+They then entrusted the key to the building to Méliès, and he became the first conservator of what became the Cinémathèque française.
+Although he never made another film after 1912 or staged another theatrical performance after 1923, he drew and both wrote to and advised younger film and theatrical admirers until the end of his life.

 By late 1937, Méliès had become very ill and Langlois arranged for him to be admitted to the Léopold Bellan Hospital in Paris.
 Langlois had become close to him, and he and Franju visited him shortly before his death.
 When they arrived, Méliès showed them one of his last drawings of a champagne bottle with the cork popped and bubbling over.
 He then told them: "Laugh, my friends.
 Laugh with me, laugh for me, because I dream for you."
-Georges Méliès died on 21 January 1938 of cancer, just hours after the passing of Émile Cohl, another great French film pioneer.
+Georges Méliès died on 21 January 1938 of cancer, just hours after the death of Émile Cohl, another great French film pioneer.
 He was buried in the Père Lachaise Cemetery.